 - Starting in the center of each assembled bar, tack the outside edges of the canvas to the bar and begin to stretch it from the center toward each corner.
 Repeat this process for each bar, adjusting the canvas as needed until the entire piece is drum-tight.

-- Test for tautness by dropping a dime or lightweight coin on top of the canvas, if it bounces, the canvas is nice and taut.
+- Test for tautness by dropping a dime or lightweight coin on top of the canvas.
+If it bounces, the canvas is taut.

 - To work with two hands, rest the mounted canvas on the edge of a table and hold it down with clamps, books or a frame weight.
 Or, use a needlepoint stand.

 Frames for needlepoint come in different shapes and sizes.
 The most common are roller or scroll frames, which are rectangular shaped.
 They have round bars at the top and bottom with strips of webbing or fabric tape attached, and straight flat bars at the sides that remain stationary (see above image).

 Needlepoint canvas is sewn to the fabric tape and then rolled evenly until the canvas is firm and tight with only the stitching area showing.
 Roller/scroll frames have interchangeable bars and rollers that allow you to adjust for the size of your needlepoint project without distorting the canvas.

 Although a simple needlepoint project can be worked without a frame, the use of a scroll frame will keep the canvas threads straight and like-new.
 It is essential if you want to experiment with decorative stitch techniques.

 Steps for Mounting a Needlepoint Project on a Frame